Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

     mbed config --global GCC_ARM /home/ernst/SysAdmin/GccArmNoneEabi/latest/bin
   ```

-  To check whether all is ok, one could download the blinky example via
+  To check whether all is ok, one could download the 'blinky' example via

   ```[sh]
     mbed import http://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-blinky/
   ```

-  and compile with `mbed compile --flash`.
+  ...and compile with `mbed compile --flash`.

 ## Installation by direct download <a name="instDL"></a>